 Spell it out.
 The first of the selling dos and don’ts in a pandemic

-Don’t assume buyers understand the problem with the purchase simply because, “Everyone knows Corona has disrupted business.”
+To begin with, don’t assume buyers understand the problem with the purchase simply because, “Everyone knows Corona has disrupted business.”
 Spell it out for them.

+How?
 In the same way, buyers are looking for a sizeable discount, because, “Corona has affected business” sellers can learn from this.
 For example, explain that, “The importation of the computer UPSs will delay because the shipping schedule has been disrupted.
 And, because UPSs are heavy, it is not cost effective bringing them in by air.”

 Shipping is not the buyer’s business, and, not knowing that schedules have been disrupted, he may incorrectly judge you, creating friction and possibly affecting the sale.